vjousse/vim-for-humans-book/rst/en/plugins.rst

 Let's be clear, using |vim| without plugins is almost useless.
 It's the usage of plugins that will allow you to boost your productivity.
 You don't need a lot of them, but you need the good ones.

-|vim| can of course be used without any plugin and it can be useful to know how to use it without the need to install additional plugins.
+|vim| can of course be used without any plugin and it can be useful to know how to use it without needing to install additional plugins.
 Indeed, on most servers, you will have zero plugin installed.
 That's why, knowing how to open and save a file, knowing how to switch between files just by using default commands is very useful.
 However, for your writing or coding needs, plugins are mandatory.

 .. _seclusty:

 Managing and switching between files : *Lusty Explorer*
 =======================================================

-We've already talked about NerdTree in :ref:`secnerdtree`, we saw that thanks to it, we can have a project explorer in a sidebar.
+We've already talked about NerdTree in :ref:`secnerdtree`, we have seen that thanks to it, we can have a project explorer in a sidebar.
 One of the problems of this plugin is that it was not designed to be used with the keyboard.
 You can for sure use the keyboard, but it will not be as efficient as a plugin developed with keyboard usage in mind.

 The first plugin that I install when I have to use |vim| is *Lusty Explorer* (http://www.vim.org/scripts/script.php?script_id=1890).
 This plugin will allow you to navigate between the files on you hard drive in order to open files without using the mouse.
 Moreover, it will allow you to easily switch between you opened files, called buffers in |vim| terms.
 Let's install it.